David-LeK/vietnamese-historical-events/timelines_en.md

 *   **Approximately late 3rd millennium BC - early 2nd millennium BC:** Phung Nguyen Culture period, marking the beginning of the Metal Age.
 *   **Approximately 2,000 - 1,500 BC (4,000 - 3,500 years ago):** Bau Tro Culture period.
 *   **Approximately 15th - 9th centuries BC:** Dong Dau Culture period.
+*   **Around the 3rd - 2nd century BC:** Buddhism was introduced to Vietnam by sea from India.
+This was the earliest religion to arrive and has been localized, becoming a dominant ideology in national culture throughout many historical periods.
 *   **Approximately 1,100 - 700 BC:** Go Mun Culture period.

 ### **Nation Building and Northern Domination Period**